 Amanda's Story

 Amanda joined Watsi on August 12th, 2015.
 Eight years ago, Amanda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Amanda's most recent donation traveled 8,500 miles to support Daniel, is a 34 year old construction worker from Kenya, to fund fracture repair surgery.
+Amanda's most recent donation traveled 8,300 miles to support Kyaw, a 5-year-old student from Burma, to fund retinal surgery.

 Impact